mit212/lab2_2024/README.md

     Rails on a breadboard refer to the two long strips labeled `+` and `-` on either side.
 They are typically located between red and blue lines parallel to the rails.
     </details>
-3. Open the VSCode application and clone this repository.
+3. Open the VSCode application.
+Click "File" on the upper-left corner then click "New Window".
+4. Clone this repository.
-4. Wire the motors according to `include/pinout.h`.
+5. Wire the motors according to `include/pinout.h`.
-5. Push and hold the `M1A`, `M1B`, `M2A`, `M2B` buttons on the motor driver one at a time to check that the motors can spin in both directions. `M1` should correspond to the motor attached to the base.
+6. Push and hold the `M1A`, `M1B`, `M2A`, `M2B` buttons on the motor driver one at a time to check that the motors can spin in both directions. `M1` should correspond to the motor attached to the base.
-6. Make sure the arm is straight and run `motor_drive_test.cpp`.
+7. Make sure the arm is straight and run `motor_drive_test.cpp`.
 You should see both motors turn in both directions at two different speeds.
-7. Wire the encoders according to `include/pinout.h`.
+8. Wire the encoders according to `include/pinout.h`.
-8. Run `encoder_basic_test.cpp` and open the Serial Monitor.
+9. Run `encoder_basic_test.cpp` and open the Serial Monitor.
 The count should increase when turning counter-clockwise looking and decrease when turning clockwise.
-9. Run `encoder_test.cpp`.
+10. Run `encoder_test.cpp`.
 Confirm that the position and velocity values are reasonable.

 | :white_check_mark: CHECKOFF 1 :white_check_mark:   |
 |:---------------------------------------------------|